yifeishi/yifeishi.github.io/_pages/about.md

 National University of Defense Technology

-I am a Professor and Ph.D. supervisor at the College of Intelligent Science, National University of Defense Technology.

 My research focuses on developing intelligent machines that can perceive, reason, and interact with the physical world through the integration of 3D vision, embodied AI, and physics-informed learning.

 Our goal is to build AI systems that not only recognize the world, but also understand its geometry, physics, and dynamics to enable generalizable robotic intelligence and scientific discovery.